gillianassi/Portfolio/src/markdown/projects/WindWakerRemake.md

         <div>
             <h1 class="title">Water Shaders</h1>
             <p>
-                I combined up to 5 simple shaders by layering them over each other to recreate the iconic wave effect from the windwaker game.
+                I combined up to 5 simple shaders by layering them over each other to recreate the iconic wave effect from the Wind Waker game.
 Two other shaders using the same logic created the shadow underneath the bridge and the foamy edges around pillars and stones.
             </p>
         </div>
          <img class="rounded-3xl shadow-xl" src="https://ik.imagekit.io/gillianassi/Projects/WindWakerRemake/SeaShader_7O43miNvM.gif?ik-sdk-version=javascript-1.4.3&updatedAt=1661693031830" alt="Action Shot"  width="auto" />